DoctorKisow/Document-Library/Document Library/Document Library.md

 <br/><br/>
 :page_facing_up: [There’s No Silver Bullet for Cybersecurity](https://github.com/DoctorKisow/Document-Library/blob/8d33dbee54e193c9970dbd56956d9ddc4e36c962/Document%20Library/There%E2%80%99s%20No%20Silver%20Bullet%20for%20Cybersecurity.pdf)<br/>

-The Harvard Business Review article "There's No Silver Bullet for Cybersecurity" emphasizes that no single solution can fully address cybersecurity challenges.
+This article emphasizes that no single solution can fully address cybersecurity challenges.
 As advancements in AI, the metaverse, and quantum computing continue, cybersecurity issues will grow in complexity.
 The article argues that both governments and businesses must collaborate and adopt multifaceted strategies to enhance security.
 It highlights the importance of continuous innovation, robust policies, and a proactive approach to managing cybersecurity risks [^19].

 [^19]: Vartanian, T. P. (2023, April 26).
 There’s no silver bullet for cybersecurity.
 Harvard Business Review. https://hbr.org/2023/04/theres-no-silver-bullet-for-cybersecurity